One day in Stockholm – 24 hours of fun

 Stockholm's restaurant scene is ever-changing, with new eateries popping up monthly.

 There's currently a lot of gastronomic buzz surrounding Slakthusområdet (Stockholm's former meat-packing district).
-The latest restaurant to open, in early 2024, Afrika Sthlm, is joining neighbors like Bar Montan and Solen in the gastronomic hub Hus 26.
-Furthermore, the nightclub Fållan moved into its newly renovated location next door to the restaurants.
+In 2024, the nightclub Fållan moved into its newly renovated location, joining neighbors like Bar Montan and Solen in the gastronomic hub Hus 26.

 Other newcomers are Indian-Swedish fusion restaurant India´s, Rosetta's plant-based and vegan-friendly take on American soul food, deluxe hot dogs at Banger, and Gondolen's sister restaurants/neighbors Café Klotet and Pelago.